 breaking news-wiki.com photo

-People have always been a favorite subject for travel photographers.
+People have always been a favorite subject for travelers to photograph.
 Unlike with mountains, seascapes, and roads that fade into the distance, it is often possible to pay people to reposition themselves into a more natural pose.
 People shots do, however, often involve some kind of intrusion.
 So it is best to ask permission first, especially if there is a chance the subject may be armed.
 And there are some people, those below among them, who ethics and self preservation demand that you should not photograph at all.

 Uniformed military or law enforcement officers in possession of a 65” or larger television that appears to be in its original packing.